rocketlaunchr/react/README.md

 ## Performance Tips

 * Use `-m` command line flag to instruct gopher.js to minify code.
 Then minify further with [Webpack/UglifyJS](https://github.com/gopherjs/gopherjs/issues/136).
-A Webpack tutorial can be [found here](https://medium.com/ag-grid/webpack-tutorial-understanding-how-it-works-f73dfa164f01)
+A Webpack tutorial can be [found here](https://medium.com/ag-grid/webpack-tutorial-understanding-how-it-works-f73dfa164f01).
 * Apply [gzip compression](https://en.wikipedia.org/wiki/HTTP_compression)
 * Use int instead of (u)int8/16/32/64
 * Use float64 instead of float32
-* Try to avoid importing `fmt` package (either directly or indirectly)
+* Try to avoid importing `fmt` package (either directly or indirectly).
 * Use **react.JSFn()** and use native javascript functions as much as possible.
 * https://github.com/gopherjs/gopherjs/wiki/JavaScript-Tips-and-Gotchas